 So as things stand now, just as more and more western women are wanting to have more and more children, there will be less and less men willing to partner with them.
 This is not selfishness or immaturity on the part of the men, it is a rational response to both real and potential threats faced by them in relation to marriage and parenthood.
 We need to recognise and address those issues, issues such as bias against men in the family court system.
 If we fail to do so and the than those that will suffer most will be women and children.
 Yay feminism!

 Earlier generations of Australian women were mostly empathetic to a fault.
-Nowadays not so much.
+Nowadays, definitely not so much.

 Empathy with the resident citizens of overseas countries